Pet-Resort-Systems/tailtown/docs/ROADMAP.md

 **Why**: Currently deploying directly to production.
 High risk of bugs affecting customers.

-### 5. Audit Logging for Sensitive Operations
+### 5. Audit Logging for Sensitive Operations ✅

 **Effort**: 1 week
 **Impact**: Required for compliance and security
+**Status**: COMPLETED (v1.6.2)

 Implement comprehensive audit logging:

-- Log all data modifications (create, update, delete)
+- ✅ Log all data modifications (create, update, delete)
-- Track user actions (who, what, when, where)
+- ✅ Track user actions (who, what, when, where)
-- Log authentication events
+- ✅ Log authentication events
-- Log permission changes
+- ✅ Log permission changes
-- Create audit log viewer for admins
+- ✅ Create audit log viewer for admins (`/admin/audit-logs`)
-- Retention policy (7 years for compliance)
+- ✅ Retention policy (7 years for compliance) - TenantAuditLog model

+**Implementation**:

+- `TenantAuditLog` Prisma model with comprehensive fields
+- `tenant-audit-log.service.ts` - Service with convenience methods
+- Audit logging added to Customer and Reservation controllers
+- Admin UI at `/admin/audit-logs` with filtering and search

 **Why**: No record of who did what.
 Required for GDPR, security investigations, and customer support.